General features

 -

-An indexer which can be set to run either as a batch, cron’able program, or, on Unix-like systems, as a real-time indexing daemon.
+An indexer which can be set to run either as a periodic batch job, or as a real-time indexing permanent task.

 Document types